 Leprechaun Behind the Door

 There's a full write-up of Wobbler's conception and history to date above; suffice to say, they're the latest entrant in the 'Scandinavian Änglagård replacement' stakes, at which they do a passable job, despite lacking originality (sorry, guys).
-Their early demo tracks didn't find their way onto their debut album, 2005's Hinterland, and while their website says that they're 'going to be released, expanded', it seems more likely, going by their MySpace page, that they'll re-record the tracks, adding two more, for their second album proper.
+Their early demo tracks didn't find their way onto their debut album, Hinterland and their website says that they're 'going to be released, expanded'; as you'll see above, they eventually made up the bulk of the band's second album.

-As a result, it seems as if this page is the proper place for their two downloadable demos from 2003.
-They make a near-half hour mini-album in themselves, and the compositional quality is easily high enough for official release.
+Their two downloadable demos from 2003 make a near-half hour mini-album in themselves and the compositional quality is easily high enough for official release.
 One caveat, however: do you like Änglagård?
 If not, you're probably unlikely to find much to praise in Wobbler's demos.
 There's no getting around it; these two tracks sound like Hybris offcuts, pure and simple.
-There are dissimilarities: Änglagård never sang in English, or very much at all (not that Wobbler exactly overburden themselves with lyrics), and there's more (mono-, of course) synth work, although they're better than the not-quite-as-good-as-they-should've-been Sinkadus.
+There are dissimilarities: Änglagård never sang in English, or very much at all (not that Wobbler exactly overburden themselves with lyrics) and there's more (monophonic, of course) synth work, although they're better than the not-quite-as-good-as-they-should've-been Sinkadus.
 Both tracks follow the now-tried and tested formula of 'play one bit, play another, play a third etc., occasionally harking back to an earlier bit for continuity', which seems to be the one thing that puts some prog fans off Änglagård, but works perfectly well for many of us.
 The material is a little unoriginal, but after a few plays, many of the themes begin to stick, unlike the bulk of Sinkadus' output.
 What's more, all the analogue keys are genuine, with an excellent 'hold the chord until the tapes grind to a halt' Mellotron bit in Leprechaun Behind The Door.

-Anyway, these tracks are no longer available for download from the band's site, but are floating around the trading circuit, and shouldn't be too hard to find.
-I actually rate them higher than anything on Hinterland, I'm afraid, so here's hoping they get a proper release at some stage, re-recorded or otherwise.
-Worth your time.
+Anyway, these tracks are no longer available for download from the band's site, but are floating around the trading circuit and shouldn't be too hard to find.
+I actually rate them higher than anything on Hinterland, I'm afraid.

 See: Angst Skvadron | Opium Cartel | White Willow